Jubatian/rrpge-spec/specs/boot.rst

 The CPU's address space is initialized to a suitable initial configuration as
 follows:

-- 8 stack pages are made available (0x8000 words of stack space).
+- 32 KWords of stack space is made available to the application.
+- 64 KWords of data space is made available to the application.
+- User Peripheral Area set up to data address range 0x0000 - 0x003F.
 - Code space is filled with the application's code area.
 - If there is less than 64 KWords of code, the Code space is padded with 0.